 3D Solar panel prototype: 25% more power

-I just completed a major goal of the year: to have a prototype 3D Solar panel tested by an independent testing laboratory.
-As long time readers know, the patent pending 3D solar panel design incorporates reflectors and simple geometry to generate more power per cell.
-I selected TUV-PTL in Tempe AZ to perform the prototype testing--they were very responsive and helpful as this was my first time requesting performance verification of a solar panel.
+TUV-PTL in Tempe AZ to perform the prototype testing--they were very responsive and helpful as this was my first time requesting performance verification of a solar panel.
 TUV-PTL sent me the results just in time for Thanksgiving.

 TUV-PTL tested my 3D panel side-by-side with a half-size 2D/flat panel (the rows of cells in each panel were identically manufactured--same cell type, stringing and lamination process used).
-Adjusting for the difference in panel size, the 3D panel produced 25.4% more power per cell! under standard test conditions than the 2D panel.
+Adjusting for the difference in panel size,

 I believe this is an excellent result that demonstrates the benefit of the 3D Solar panel design.